Pureheart leaps to the target.

 If this shot fails to deal damage to an enemy, then you don't get any Passion Propulsion.

-If it hits terrain, if there's no target because everything's already dead, if you just look in the wrong direction, the reason doesn't matter.
+If it hits terrain, if there's no target because everything's already dead, if you just look in the wrong direction - the reason doesn't matter.
+No hit = no charge.

 Note that whilst the visual animation of Passion Sparkshot is quite large, it has no AoE.

-Pureheart will thus fall to the ground after using her Passion Sparkshot, but you can use her standard skill, use her RMB attack, or dodge to stay in the air.
+Pureheart will thus fall to the ground after using her Passion Sparkshot, but you can use her standard skill, use her RMB attack, or use her dodge to stay in the air.

 This is the games hint as to what her rotation is - use her LMB attacks to charge up, and then you can use the standard skill to leap again, thus staying airborne.

-Her Neuronic also gives her -50% Final DMG Taken during her next leap, which is a very nice damage reduction.
+Her Neuronic also gives her -50% Final DMG Taken during her next leap, which is a very nice damage reduction, as well as another hint as to how to play her.

 Using either the LMB or RMB attack will cause Pureheart to fall slightly after each shot.